Decentralized cryptographic currencies

-A cryptocurrency is a peer-to-peer distributed, digital currency.
+A cryptocurrency is a peer-to-peer, decentralized, digital currency.

-Ignore any cryptocurrency whose creators don't make public the source code which manages the cryptocurrency.
+Ignore any cryptocurrency whose creators don't make public the source code which runs the cryptocurrency.

 Most cryptocurrencies have a finite supply (= amount of available units), or have a very small inflation of the supply.
 Such cryptocurrencies can act as a store of value, like gold, meaning that they can preserve or increase their purchasing power over time; this means that in the future you will need to pay an equal or smaller number of units in order to buy the same thing; this is called "deflation of prices".